z-wix/sudoku/README.md

 **What still needs to be done:**

+- Replicating the same result but for row-wise and quadrant-wise orientation.
+The latter of which will be much more difficult to execute.
+- I need to be able to handle if there are multiple missing values in a column (which hopefully adding in checking row-wise and quadrant-wise will help with that).
+- On top of handling multiple missing values, I need to be able to store possible values that can be overridden if one of the values is fill in later in a corresponding row, column, or quadrant.

+## Second Step:
+### **Single Missing Values in a Row**

+I was able to do the same thing as before but by the rows, this just took some modifying of the for loop as seen in `sudoku_rows.py`.

+Other changes I made with this round, was to implement a module, that is storing all of my custom functions such as `find_missing()` and (most recently) `generate_sudoku()`.
+This new function will allow me to just run and generate a new sudoku and specify the difficulty of the sudoku.
+Mostly just using difficulty = 1 for now as that is the most simplist with only 1 missing value per row/column/quadrant (so 9 total missing values).
+This is going to be used for testing in these initial attempts.

+**What still needs to be done:**

+- Replicating the same result in a quandrant-wise fashion.
+This might be more difficult, becuase I will need to specify the quadrant the missing value is in first and then turn the quadrant into an array to check for which values are missing.
-- I need to be able to handle if there are multiple missing values in a column (which hopefully adding in checking row-wise and quadrant-wise will help with that)
+- I need to be able to handle if there are multiple missing values in a column (which hopefully adding in checking row-wise and quadrant-wise will help with that).
 - On top of handling multiple missing values, I need to be able to store possible values that can be overridden if one of the values is fill in later in a corresponding row, column, or quadrant.